No, Lima did not copy the French tango!

 up, as only someone who understands the material firsthand can do, and as Lima did.

-who may have picked up the tango informally.
-These young men didn't know the logic or structure of tango.
+didn't know the underlying logic or structure of tango.
 So the French got it piecemeal, from dancers

 who picked it up piecemeal, and the disorganization of their descriptions is evidence of this, even though the steps themselves were correct.

 Lima's book, oppositely, is methodical.
 He explains the rules.
 When going forward, begin on your left foot.
 When

 initiating a figure by going backwards, begin on your right foot, the same rule for both men and women.
 None of the